Dylan-B-Johnson/Knox-County-Covid-19-Risk-Assesment/README.md

 This project scrapes its data from the Knox County Health Department at: https://covid.knoxcountytn.gov/case-count.html at the time the program is run.

 ### The Data Logger is not Intended for Use
-* Right now it has personalized Windows paths (on my PC it is located in the directory above this repository), but I added it in the interest of transparency.
+* Right now it has personalized paths (on my PC it is located in the directory above this repository), but I added it in the interest of transparency.
 * For automatic updates, I use a seperate batch file, which runs the data logger and pushes to this Github repository automatically at 4pm (using task scheduler).

 ###  Assumption Basis: